root-project/web/manual/math/index.md

    }
 {% endhighlight %}

-Use the [ROOT::Math::WrappedMultiTF1](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a5c8071dfd2d9d6661de283f5e363566b) class, if the interface to wrap is multi-dimensional.
+Use the [ROOT::Math::WrappedMultiTF1](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a5c8071dfd2d9d6661de283f5e363566b) class, if the interface to be wrapped is multi-dimensional.

 Following the usual procedure, setting the {% include ref class="TF1" %} though the constructor, will wrap it into a [ROOT::Math::IParametricGradFunctionMultiDim](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a2e698159de0fa9c0bfb713f673464147){:target="_blank"}.